bellcd/interview-questions/README.md

-# interview-questions
+# Interview Questions

-A collection of interview questions I've been asked, to help you better prepare for software development interviews.
+A collection of interview questions I've been asked, to help you better prepare for software development interviews - specifically full stack JavaScript Software Engineer interviews.

 ### Real Interview Questions